 Most of the time, we’re challenged with the fact that we have different tastes and preferences than our partners.
 It can make cooking or even deciding where to eat at a restaurant really difficult!

-If you and your partner have varying tastes, it’s best to focus on what you have in common instead of the differences in food preferences.
+If you and your partner have varying tastes, it’s best to focus on what you have in common instead of what you don’t, especially when it comes to food.

 Discuss ingredients and cuisines you’re both open to and enjoy.
 Then, use that list to plan meal preps and single meals with elements you both enjoy.